geoserver/geoserver/doc/en/user/source/community/features-templating/configuration.rst

 Inspire GeoJSON Output
 ----------------------

-In order to provide a GeoJSON output encoded following INSPIRE rule for `alternative feature GeoJSON encoding <https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/ads/simple-addresses.md>`_, it is possible to provide a VendorOption in the template file by adding the following attribute :code:`"$VendorOptions": "flat_output:true"`.
+In order to provide a GeoJSON output encoded following INSPIRE rule for `alternative feature GeoJSON encoding <https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/ads/simple-addresses.md>`_ (`see also <https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/efs/simple-environmental-monitoring-facilities.md>`_), it is possible to provide a VendorOption in the template file by adding the following attribute :code:`"$VendorOptions": "flat_output:true"`.
+Along with the :code:`flat_output` vendor option it is possible to specify a  :code:`separator` option, to customize the attribute name separator eg :code:`"$VendorOptions": "flat_output:true;separator:."`.
+Default is :code:`_`.
 Below an example configuration file for a Complex Feature type:

 .. code-block:: json